-My name is Cassandra Rene and I am a proud first generation Haitian-American, born and raised in Miami, FL.
-I am a current doctoral student at Florida International University studying Public Health with a concentration in Health Promotion and Disease Prevention.
-My research interests are in HIV/AIDS, sexual health, and health disparities among the Haitian community.
-I hold a Bachelors of Science degree from the University of Florida and a Masters of Public Health from the University of Miami, BUT I am still a Gator Girl.
-GoGators!!
+My name is Cassandra and I am a proud first generation Haitian-American, born and raised in Miami, FL.
+I received my PhD in Public Health with a concentration in Health Promotion and Disease Prevention from Florida International University.
+My research is focused around the use of both qualitative and quantitative research methodologies.
+I hold a Bachelor of Science degree from the University of Florida (GoGators) and a Master of Public Health from the University of Miami.

 Soon after obtaining my degree from the University of Florida I worked as an HIV Prevention Associate at WellFlorida Council in Gainesville, FL.
-It was in this role I started to see how the public health issue that is HIV affects minority groups in such distinctive ways.
-You start to see how a group’s “knowledge, attitude, beliefs and practices” affect how they perceive things such as getting tested, contraceptive use, and their perceived risk in contracting the virus.
-This experience truly peaked my interest in Public Health.
+It was in this role I started to see how HIV disproportionately affected minority groups.
+You realize how impactful a group’s knowledge, attitude, beliefs and practices affects how they perceive things such as getting tested, contraceptive use, and their perceived risk in contracting the virus.
+This experience is what propelled my interest in Public Health.

 For this reason, I moved back to Miami to pursue my MPH degree from the University of Miami.
 And when I came back to Miami I was taken aback by some of the evident public health issues that I never noticed during my adolescence.
 Most of it were health disparities that were overwhelming the African American and the Haitian community.